 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, hydraulic). - 4.
+Turn off and de-energize all energized circuits (e.g. electrical, air, water, etc.). - 4.
 Disconnect the TSI safety switch cable from the Tool module. - 5.
 Disconnect the power cable and PROFINET cable connectors from the Tool module. - 6.
-Disconnect ground from grounding terminal. - 7.
-Support the Tool module. - 8.
-Using a 5 mm hex key, remove the (2) M6 socket head cap screws and lift up on the module until it clears the guide pin.
+Disconnect the ground from the FE grounding terminal. - 7.
+Support the Tool module and remove the (2) M6 socket head cap screws using a 5 mm Allen wrench.
+Lift up on the module until it clears the guide pin.
 Refer to Figure 3.2.